danialnoaein/nextjs-course/1-why/1-4 Introduction to Nextjs.md

 ### Resource Optimization

-Next.js provides a number of features to help you optimize your application's resources, including images, fonts, JavaScript and more.
+Next.js provides a number of features to help you optimize your application's resources, including images, fonts, scripts and more.

 ### Developing APIs